YisusChrist/ososedki_dl/README.md

 We also need people to test out pull requests.
 So take a look through [the open issues](https://github.com/YisusChrist/ososedki_dl/issues) and help where you can.

-See [Contributing](https://github.com/YisusChrist/.github/blob/main/CONTRIBUTING.md) for more details.
+See [Contributing Guidelines](https://github.com/YisusChrist/.github/blob/main/CONTRIBUTING.md) for more details.

 ## License